OfficeDev/office-scripts-docs/docs/tutorials/excel-office-scripts-tutorial.md

     ![The console log displaying the the output "-20.05", nested under two arrays.](../images/tutorial-4.png)

-## Adjust the value of a cell
+## Modify the value of a cell

-Now that we can read data, let's use it to modify the workbook.
+Now that we can read data, let's use that data to modify the workbook.
 We'll make the value of the cell **D2** positive with the `Math.abs` function.
 The [Math](https://developer.mozilla.org/docs/web/javascript/reference/global_objects/math) object contains many functions to which your scripts have access.

 1. Add the following code to the end of the script: